Register / Login

-The USA is the number one destination for an epic road trip.
-It’s the wrong side of the road but the right side of freedom.
-To give you a taste, here are some of our favourite self-drive routes.
-But this is just the tip of what’s on tap in the USA: Whether you crave big open spaces or bustling city places, the States have something for you.
+The USA is one perfect destination for an epic road trip — It’s the wrong side of the road but the right side of freedom!
+To give you a taste of the possibilities, here are a few of our favourite self-drive routes.
+But this is just a sample of what’s on tap in the USA: Whether you crave big open spaces or bustling city places, the States have something for you.

 With unique food experiences, wildlife and scenic sights, a Northwest adventure is where beautiful nature meets beautiful cityscapes.
 Visit Redwood National Park; home to some of the tallest trees on earth.
 In Portland, enjoy farm-to-table cuisine and craft breweries around every corner.
 Or, if you’re feeling adventurous, an ATV ride on the Oregon sand dunes will leave you exhilarated.
 Finish up in stylish Seattle.
 Full of hip new trends and the best cup of coffee in America.

 Redwood National Park.
 Walks last as little as one hour and as long as an entire day.
 Shop at Pikes Place Market in Seattle.
 A foodie’s haven, and a sanctuary of bakeries, fish mongers, butchers and distilleries.